Choosing Safe Baby Products: Cribs

-Whether you choose a new crib or a hand-me-down, check it carefully to make sure that your baby's sleep space is safe.
+When you choose a crib, check it carefully to make sure that your baby's sleep space is safe.

 What to look for:

-- Fixed side rails: Side rails should be fixed, not adjustable.
-The U.S. Consumer Product Safety Commission (CPSC) banned the sale of adjustable side rails for safety reasons.
-Do not buy or accept a used crib with an adjustable side rail.
+- A crib with no drop-side rail: The side rails should not be able to move.
+The U.S. Consumer Product Safety Commission (CPSC) banned the sale of drop-side rails for safety reasons.
+Do not buy or accept a used crib with a drop-side rail.

-- Proper slat distance: The distance between slats must be no more than 2-3/8 inches (6 centimeters) to protect infants from falling out and toddlers from trapping their heads between the slats.
+- Safe slat distance: The distance between slats must be no more than 2-3/8 inches (6 centimeters) to protect infants from falling out and toddlers from trapping their heads between the slats.

-- Be sure that the mattress fits snugly in the crib.
+- A mattress that fits snugly in the crib.
 This keeps a baby from slipping in between the mattress and the crib sides.
 Make sure to remove any plastic mattress packaging before use.
 If you use a mattress pad, buy one that fits tightly.

-- Corner posts: If the crib has corner posts, they must be either flush with the top of the headboard and footboard or very tall — over 16 inches (41 centimeters).
+- Corner posts that are the right height: If the crib has corner posts, they must be either flush with the top of the headboard and footboard or very tall — over 16 inches (41 centimeters).
 Anything in between is a potential strangulation hazard.

 If you are getting a used crib, check it with extra care:

 - Avoid cribs older than 10 years old: They may not meet the most recent safety standards.
-There may be too much space between slats or elaborate cut-outs in the headboard and footboard that can trap a baby's head.
-A crib made before 1978 may have a finish that contains lead, so a crib that has been in the family for generations may not be the best one to use!
+There may be too much space between slats or decorative cut-outs in the headboard and footboard that can trap a baby's head.
+A crib made before 1978 may have a finish that contains lead, so a crib that has been in the family for generations won't be the best one to use!

 - Check the condition of the crib: Check that the crib has all of its hardware and that all parts and slats are in good condition.
 Only use manufacturer-provided parts if any repairs are needed.
 Make sure you have a manual to assemble it properly.